stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 ### Eigen expressions (and handling argument types with SFINAE)

-An additional complexity of the Math library is that `vector`, `row_vector`, and `matrix` do not map to just templated `Eigen::Matrix` types, they can also map to a variety of Eigen expressions.
+The additional complexity of the Math library is that `vector`, `row_vector`, and `matrix` do not map to just templated `Eigen::Matrix` types, they can also map to a variety of Eigen expressions.

-For instance, in the following code, the result `c` is not a vector, but a vector-like type representing the not-yet-calculated sum of `a` and `b`:
+For instance, in the following code, the result `c` is not a vector but a vector-like type representing the not-yet-calculated sum of `a` and `b`:

 ```cpp
 Eigen::VectorXd a(5);